sallkhad/SeeSD/ROADMAP.md

 ### Early April 2017-June 2017
  - continue running weekly Hands-on workshops with K-6 students
  - Establish budget for makerspace (items needed, budget)
- - Find funding to provide employment opportunitues for three volunteers (very invested in the project).
+ - Find funding to provide employment opportunities for three volunteers (very invested in the project).
 June 2017
-Reinitiate discussions for Afreecademy with Lamine Keep
+Reinitiate discussions for Afreecademy with our web developer Lamine Finds ways (Through github) to make the design of the platform a collaborative and open project
-Build a simple platform

  ### July-September 2017
   July 2017
++ Evaluation
  - Evaluate the first 6 months of the project.
 Learn for mistakes and issues encountered and solve it through integrating and addressing concerns or critiques from users and volunteers.
+ - Create better metrics for evaluating the workshops
++ Leadership team and SeeSD restructuration and new project assignments
+ - Redefine and reassigned leadership position
+ - Create a social media team and a team to design trimestrial newsletter for SeeSD.
- - build a comitte for the renovation of a classroom in one of school partners
+ - build a committee for the renovation of a classroom in one of school partners
+ - Community garden project leadership team
+ - Update the website to reflect the current leadership team and add achievements we have obtained for the past months
- - Training session for volunteers.
+ - 1 week training session for volunteers.
 This training sessions will focus on pedagogy, science communication and the idea of openness.
- - Create a social media team and a team to design trimestrial newsletter for SeeSD.
  - Test run workshops in public places (Street Science yeah!)
- - Update the website to reflect the current leadership team and add achievements we have obtained for the past
  - Initiate feasibily studies for the science center model
  - Establish more advances curriculum for K-12.
- - Create methods for evaluating the workshops
- - Establish a strategy on how to make the future makerspace into a hub where the community come to learn through the workshops we offered or work on their own DIY and get assistance from the makerspace team.
+ - Establish a strategy on how to make the future makerspace into a hub where the community come to learn and develop technologies.
- - Discuss with team already designing tools and classes in wolof and
+ - Validate the location for the makerspace
+ - Identify needs for the makerspace
+ - Make video for the Kickstarter campaign
+ - Creation of SeeSD and Ubbil

 August 2017
- - Start renovation of school classroom
+ - Start renovation of El Hadji Mbaye Diop primary school classroom
- - Depending on funding available establish the actual hacker/biohacker/makerspace
+ - Depending on funding available start establishing the makerspace
+ - Building progressively a community around the makerspace
- - Start building the community and doing campaign
+ - Identify location for the community garden
- - Establish a studio to iniate the content design for the MOOCs platform
+ - Establish a studio to iniate the content design for Afreecademy
- - Start designing curriculum related to biology
+ - Start designing curricula related to scratch, UNIX/LINUX, Python, biology
- - Establish a strategy for selling the workshops as a service to private school
+ - Establish a strategy for to sell the workshops to private schools and organizations

 September 2017
  - Start discussing with schools and selling the workshops
  - Depending on funding available establish the actual hacker/biohacker/makerspace